advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 Since every function might have normal paths, they can't go and come as you like.

-If something is perfectly predictable, then it's perfect predictable.
+If something is perfectly predictable, then it's always perfect predictable.
 There is no magic.

 Normal paths don't appear arbitrarily.
 They are either there or not.